 The effects of DFID’s cash transfer programmes on poverty and vulnerability

-The review awarded DFID a ‘green-amber’ score concluding the cash transfer programmes – which amount to an average spending of £201 million a year – were making a good impact, but could achieve even more, and we made four recommendations.
+The review awarded DFID a green-amber score concluding the cash transfer programmes – which amount to an average spending of £201 million a year – were making a good impact, but could achieve even more, and we made four recommendations.